Silvify/Silvify/README.md

 - 👋 Hi, I’m @Silvify
 - 👀 I’m interested in Poker, Game Development and Optimization Problems
 - 🌱 I’m currently learning Godot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game Development
-- 📫 How to reach me ...
+- 📫 You can reach me by e-mail: info@silvify.de
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I´m a bad magician as well

 <!---
 Silvify/Silvify is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.